 Below is a partial list of some common reasonable accommodations that may be coordinated through Student Access Services:

 - accessible classroom/location

-- auxiliary aids and services (notetakers, ASL interpreters, real-time captioning)
+- auxiliary aids and services (notetakers [when available], ASL interpreters)

 - alternative formats (large print, audiotape, electronic formats)